dhairyachandra/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11:

+**Today's Progress**: Learned about stack views in Xcode.
+Also designed 2 different app UI using stack views for landscape and portrait mode.

 ### Day 10:

 **Today's Progress**: I have designed a thoughts app UI using auto layouts for both portrait and landscape modes.